tthorntone/AdNauseam-Wiki/Dynamic-filtering:-rule-syntax.md

     source-hostname destination-hostname request-type action

-Source hostname always correspond to the hostname extracted from the URL of the web page in the browser.
+Source hostname always corresponds to the hostname extracted from the URL of the web page in the browser.

-The destination hostname correspond to the hostname extracted from the URL of a remote resource which the web page is fetching (or trying to).
+The destination hostname corresponds to the hostname extracted from the URL of a remote resource which the web page is fetching (or trying to).

-The rule always automatically propagate to all subdomains of the source hostname and all subdomains from the destinations hostname -- unless the rule is overriden by a narrower rule in one of the subodmains.
+The rule always automatically propagates to all subdomains of the source hostname and all subdomains from the destinations hostname -- unless the rule is overriden by a narrower rule in one of the subodmains.

 The type is the type of the fetched resource.
 A request can be blocked, allowed, or ignored by dynamic filtering.